 - Vulnerable people, including eligible veterans, can order their Pharmaceutical Benefits Scheme (PBS) and Repatriation Pharmaceutical Benefits Scheme (RPBS) prescriptions remotely, and have their medicines home-delivered, once a month, to reduce their potential exposure to COVID-19.

-- You can visit the Department of Health website for information on e-prescribing and home medicine services, or contact your local pharmacy.
+- You can visit the Department of Health website for information on home medicine services, or contact your local pharmacy.